 At the top, at Inspiration Point, the view below is breathtaking - a fabulous, sweeping vista framed by forested canyon hillsides; from distant office towers of West Los Angeles all the way to the blue Pacific ocean.
 Try to choose one of L.A.'s rare smog-free days for your visit (preferably after a brief rain or after strong winds have blown away the haze).
 On a clear day, you can see all the way to the Palos Verdes Peninsula and beyond.
 It is, without doubt, one of the finest views in Los Angeles.

-Park open daily: 8 AM to dusk.
-The ranch house is open 10 a.m. to 5 p.m.
+and opens again at 7 a.m.
+The ranch house is open 10 a.m. to 5

-(Don't confuse this estate with the much smaller Will Rogers Memorial Park in Beverly Hills.)
+(Don't confuse this ranch estate with the much smaller Will Rogers Memorial Park in Beverly Hills.)

 Getting there: The park is located in the hills above western Sunset Boulevard, about midway between Pacific Coast Highway (on the west) and the San Diego (405) Freeway on the west.
 From the San Diego (405) Freeway, take the Sunset Boulevard exit, and follow curvy Sunset Boulevard west (about four and a half miles) to Will Rogers State Park Road (past the tight turns following Spezia Place).
 Watch for the signs near the entrance.
 Then turn right, onto Will Rogers State Park Road, a small, steep, winding road which leads directly to the park gates / From Hollywood & Vine, go south on Vine Street two blocks to Sunset Boulevard, and turn right (west).
 Take Sunset Boulevard west almost ten miles (through Beverly Hills and Bel-Air) to where it crosses the San Diego (405) Freeway, then follow the directions above.